NeuralControl/jazzElements/docs/readme.rst

 ..
 WARNING:: I am coding this in parallel to trying to finally understand music theory.
     This is in active dev with surely a good amount of hacks and bugs.
-Feel free to contribute/submit issues.
+Feel free to contribute/submit issues or ideas.

 We can annotate a chord progression: